 Welcome to Hare Class!
 Miss McIlvar is our class teacher.
 On Tuesday afternoons, Mrs Irwin teaches us!

-Our indoor PE day is Wednesday and our outdoor PE day is Thursday.
-On Thursdays please come to school in outdoor PE kit.
+Our PE days have changed for Term 3.
+Our indoor PE day is now on a Tuesday, as we will be having Dance lessons!
+Our outdoor PE day is Friday.
+On Fridays, please come to school in outdoor PE kit, ready to play some netball!

-The Topic Web and Maths Medium-term plan can be found by looking on our Class learning page.
+The topic web and medium term plan can be accessed by looking on the Class Learning page.